rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 This conﬂation of nominative and genitive is best observed in table (4.64), where Aduškina, illustrates the ability of Erzya to indicate possessor function in words with possessor indexing.
-Here she also indicates a distinction for grammatical number in the 1SG marking of the possessor, i.e. %Om indicates singular and %ON plural possessa.
+Here she also indicates a distinction for grammatical number in the 1SG marking of the possessor, i.e. -Om indicates singular and -ON plural possessa.
 Table 4.64
 POR